Can I Change Jobs While on Workers’ Compensation in Pennsylvania?

 Agreement for compensation

 This compensation will occur if the injury or illness is permanent or leaves the employee with a disability.
-In this situation, the employer accepts responsibility for the work related injury that led to disability and provides damages to the employee.
+In this situation, the employer accepts responsibility for the work related injury that led to disability and provides to the employee.

 Step Three

 You should seek medical attention right away after suffering a work-related injury.
 Make sure to inform your doctor that the injury occurred at work.
 Document all details of the visit, including treatment plans, medications, and follow-up appointments.
-Keep a detailed record of all medical expenses, including hospital stays, physical therapy, prescriptions, and x-rays.
+Keep a detailed record of all medical expenses, including hospital stays, prescriptions, and x-rays.

 Do not wait to seek medical care in workers’ compensation cases.
 If you wait even one week, your employer can use that to deny your claim.
 Your employer and their insurance company may argue that the injury must not have been that serious since you waited to seek help.